 For example, if the End-User Bundle image files are in

 /tmp, then enter the following command to unpack p17630388_29000_Linux-x86-64.zip:

 This command unpacks the files, and places them in the location required for deployment.

 Note:Use the same configuration procedures described in this section to copy a configuration file, which you may need when completing steps in Deploying Your Configuration on Oracle Database Appliance.

 If you created a configuration file on an external host, as described in Chapter 2, and you want to deploy the configuration on your Oracle Database Appliance, then you must copy the file to Oracle Database Appliance using a command similar to the

 scp command used in Step 3.

-To deploy the configuration of Oracle Database Appliance, you can use an existing configuration file or create the configuration in real time.
+To deploy the configuration of Oracle Database Appliance, use an existing configuration file or create the configuration in real time.
 First, log into Node 0 of Oracle Database Appliance as the

 root user, password